MahmoudSaber23/Bank-Management-System-OOP/README.md

 * Balances after the transaction
 * User who performed the operation

-### User Management
+### 👨‍💼 User Management

-The system has a separate management system for bank employees/system users:
+The system includes a dedicated management system for bank employees and system users:

 * Add users
 * List users